configit-samples/clm-configuration/basics/docs/CONFIGURATOR.md

 }
 ```

-In the `<Option>` component we wrap the "native" [`<option>`](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/option) and add a css class when the value is `incompatible`.
+In the `<Option>` component we wrap the "native" [`<option>`](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/option) and add a CSS class when the value is `incompatible`.
 This allows us to color incompatible options to indicate the value is incompatible with the current configuration.
 In the section about [conflict resolution](#conflict-resolution) we'll look at how to handle assignments of `incompatible` values.

 ```jsx
 function Option({ value }) {